Vluuks/AndroidPractice/Week3/Content.md

             String horizontalBorder, verticalBorder;

             // Constructor
-            private LayoutType(String horizontalBorder, String verticalBorder) {
+            private Formatter(String horizontalBorder, String verticalBorder) {
                 this.horizontalBorder = horizontalBorder;
                 this.verticalBorder = verticalBorder;
             }
         }

-As mentioned before, the adapter is not used on its own, it is paired with a list container.
-This list container is in control how much room there is on the screen, or how many rows we actually want to show.
+As mentioned before, the adapter is not used on its own, it is paired with a list printer.
+This list printer is in control how much room there is on the screen, or how many rows we actually want to show.
 On a screen with limited space, like a phone, you don't want to do unnecessary work, thus you only want to ask the adapter to do things for the items you have room for.
 We simulate this in the terminal by having a predetermined number of rows that we want to show.

-        class ListContainer {
+        class Printer {

             private int rowsToShow;

-            public ListContainer(int rowsToShow) {
+            public Printer(int rowsToShow) {
                 this.rowsToShow = rowsToShow;
             }